sukriti-kuila/Basic-Calculator/README.md

 ### Tech Stack Used
 HTML, CSS & JavaScript
 ### How our 7 Days of Web Development helped you in making this project?
 It has helped me a lot in making the project.
-I didn't have any idea about CSS & JavaScript before this.
+I didn't have any idea about CSS & JavaScript beforehand.
 ### Hosted link
 https://calculator-sukriti-kuila.netlify.app/
 ### Name and Registration Number